UraNu5/MarXet-1/README.md

 #### Changelog
+**Version 2.2 [June 29 2016]**

+Happy Exile update!
+This is the compatibility patch for Exile version 0.9.8.
+This patch **WILL NOT** work with any Exile versions before 0.9.8
+* Switched to new Exile money.
+    * Note: Selling and buying both use the "physical" money.
+Unfortunately, as that lockers are server configurable, the player may lose money if a payment from a sold item went to their locker.
+I will look into a better way of handling this for version 3.0.
+If you have an idea, feel free to comment on the forums
+* Switched from CfgHints to Exile's new "toast" notification system.
+* Added checks to make sure CfgMarXet and CfgNetworkMessages exist in the missionConfigFile.
+    * If not, server RPT will be spammed, MarXet won't run and client won't place traders ;)
+* Added ability to disable item restriction and item deletion in database.
+    * Change the settings in CfgMarXet to -1 to disable.
+* "buyNowRequest" no longer keeps the item locked if it reaches an error.
+* Changed MarXet trader parameters to new Exile format
+* Updated CfgNetworkMessages

 **Version 2.0 [June 19 2016]**
 * Added ability to sort listings (GUI dropdown)
 * Listings now have a restriction date (Configurable, check CfgMarXet.cpp)